Project-Silicium/WoA-Guides/Mu-Qcom/Porting/Device/Device.md

 - `xbl` or `uefi` in `/dev/block/by-name/`
 - `fdt` in `/sys/firmware/`

-It's also recommended to have already some Knowlege about Linux and Windows. <br />
+It's also recommended to have already some Knowledge about Linux and Windows. <br />
 ~~Also a Brain is required to do this.~~

 ## Copying Files (Step 1)